CousinoMath/blog/blog/Semantics_of_Variables/README.md

 intrigued by representing the solutions as intervals on the number line.
 This reminded me of the various semantic roles that variables play.

+So far, these four roles are all that I have been able to identify.

 ## Fixed, Unknown Value ##

 This is the initial idea of a variable that we present to students.